prakratisingh/Cpp-Basics/README.md

 Covering some basics of C++.
 -----------------------------
 Basic input output.
 1. If else statements
 2. Loops in C++
 3. Jump statements in loops
-4. Switch statement
+4. Switch statements
 5. Check if prime number
 6. Check for even-odd number
 7. Check for armstrong number